Travel Tips for Successful International Travel

 ♦ Medications go in Carry On – Don’t take the chance of your medicine not being at your destination when you are.

-♦ Extra Clothes in Carry On – If your checked bag gets lost, at least you’ll have a change of clothes and/or a bathing suit to wear while the airline is looking for the rest of your clothes.
+♦ Extra Clothes in Carry On – If your checked bag gets lost, at least you’ll have other clothes or a bathing suit while the airline is looking for your luggage.

-♦ Roll Clothes – Instead of folding your clothes to pack them, roll your clothing in tissue paper and pack in large plastic bags which can be “squished” down and sealed.
+♦ Roll Clothes – Instead of folding your clothes to pack them, roll your clothing in tissue paper.
+Then pack in large plastic bags which can be “squished” down and sealed.
 This takes up less room and the clothes actually come out less wrinkled than if you fold them.

 Tips for traveling with Children: